1wheel/roadtolarissa/source/_posts/2018-11-20-7-cbtc-completed.md

 <div id='two-years' class='full-width'></div>

 Plagued by software issues, the last two years of work on the 7 line took four years to finish.
 This isn’t a new problem for the MTA.
 On a [previous signal project](https://www.theatlantic.com/technology/archive/2015/11/why-dont-we-know-where-all-the-trains-are/415152/), ad hoc deployment errors caused interruptions to train service.
-A vaguely specified voice communications system failed when it was enabled.
+A vaguely specified voice communications system failed in the field.
 UIs that had only been prototyped in PowerPoint were hard to use and had to be redone.

 Byford says he wants to buy "[off-the-shelf](https://www.nytimes.com/2018/06/11/nyregion/subway-signal-upgrade-plan.html)” to cut costs and reduce delays.
-His previous job as CEO of the Toronto Transit Commissions provides a clue about what that’ll entail.
+His previous job as CEO of the Toronto Transit Commission provides a clue about what that’ll entail.

 ## Combining Old and New signaling Systems Isn’t Easy